BlockTimeWorld/SwapMatic/README.md

 ## Channels
 Discussions on development will take place in https://discord.gg/sX4rfTk channel on Discord.
-Someone feel free to launch a Telegram server for discussing and reaching out wider general audience.
-(Link will be added here when we get that started.)
+Someone feel free to launch a Telegram server for reaching out the general audience.
+(Link will be added here when someone gets that started.)

 ## Disclaimer
 *MiniSwap and BlockTime Solutions are **on** Matic but are not officially affiliated **with** Matic Network.*